k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><strong>Deployment<strong>
 </td>
 <td width="482">
-<p>The action of applying the Fabric Studio component into the Fabric server (DB).
-A newly created Fabric component or an updated one will not be reflected in the Fabric DB until they are deployed to the Fabric Server.</p>
+<p>The action of applying the Fabric Studio component into the Fabric Server (DB).
+A newly created Fabric component or an updated one will not be reflected in the Fabric DB until it is deployed to the Fabric Server.</p>
 <p>Deployment is needed for each implementation change.
 For example, LU Schema definition changes, transformation rules changes to Functions, Globals and Translations.</p>
 </td>
 </tr>